Welcome To My Tsa-la-gi ( Cherokee) Page

 they were unable to help their children survive the journey.

-The elders prayed for a sign that would lift the mother’s spirits to give them strength.
+The elders prayed for a sign that would lift the mothers spirits to

-The next day a beautiful rose began to grow where each of the mother’s tears fell.
+The next day a beautiful rose began to grow where each of the mothers

 and seven leaves on each stem for the seven Cherokee clans.